-- 13.1.1 All contracts are subject to the provisions contained in the Council's Procurement Rules relating to contracts.
+13.1.1 All contracts are subject to the provisions contained in the Council's Procurement Rules relating to contracts.
 No tender will be approved unless the necessary approvals, sanctions and consents have been obtained.
-No contract will be entered into until all necessary approvals, sanctions and consents have been obtained. - 13.1.2 There are specific conditions under which a single tender action may be allowable, if appropriate approvals are acquired, as outlined in the Procurement Rules.
+No contract will be entered into until all necessary approvals, sanctions and consents have been obtained.